Scream 4 (soundtrack)

-Scream 4: Original Motion Picture Soundtrack and Scream 4: Original Motion Picture Score are the soundtracks to the 2011 slasher film Scream 4, the fourth instalment in the Scream franchise and the sequel to Scream 3.
-The former is an original soundtrack consisting 12 songs performed by various artists mainly of the rock genre, such as Ida Maria, The Sounds and The Novocaines, and released on April 12, 2011, by Lakeshore Records, but was not successful as the previous instalment's soundtracks.
+Scream 4 (Original Motion Picture Soundtrack) and Scream 4 (Original Motion Picture Score) are the soundtracks to the 2011 slasher film Scream 4, the fourth instalment in the Scream franchise and the sequel to Scream 3.
+The former is an original soundtrack consisting of 12 songs performed by various artists mainly of the rock genre, such as Ida Maria, The Sounds and The Novocaines, and released on April 12, 2011, by Lakeshore Records, but was not successful as the previous instalment's soundtracks.
 The latter, is a score soundtrack consisting the original score composed by veteran franchise composer Marco Beltrami, released under the Varèse Sarabande label on April 19, 2011.